Brian Patrick Williams

 James Manyika

 Preview abstract The cycle of scientific discovery is frequently bottlenecked by the slow, manual creation of software to support computational experiments.
-To address this, we present an AI system that creates expert-level scientific software whose goal is to maximize a quality metric.
+To address this, we present Empirical Research Assistance (ERA), an AI system that creates expert-level scientific software whose goal is to maximize a quality metric.
 The system uses a Large Language Model (LLM) and Tree Search (TS) to systematically improve the quality metric and intelligently navigate the large space of possible solutions.
-The system achieves expert-level results when it explores and integrates complex research ideas from external sources.
-The effectiveness of tree search is demonstrated across a wide range of benchmarks.
-In bioinformatics, it discovered 40 novel methods for single-cell data analysis that outperformed the top human-developed methods on a public leaderboard.
-In epidemiology, it generated 14 models that outperformed the CDC ensemble and all other individual models for forecasting COVID-19 hospitalizations.
-Our method also produced state-of-the-art software for geospatial analysis, neural activity prediction in zebrafish, time series forecasting and numerical solution of integrals.
-By devising and implementing novel solutions to diverse tasks, the system represents a significant step towards accelerating scientific progress.
+ERA achieves expert-level results when it explores and integrates complex research ideas from external sources.
+The effectiveness of tree search is demonstrated across a diverse range of tasks.
+In bioinformatics, ERA discovered 40 novel methods for single-cell data analysis that outperformed the top human-developed methods on a public leaderboard.
+In epidemiology, ERA generated 14 models that outperformed the CDC ensemble and all other individual models for forecasting COVID-19 hospitalizations.
+ERA also produced expert-level software for geospatial analysis, neural activity prediction in zebrafish, and numerical solution of integrals, and a novel rule-based construction for time series forecasting.
+By devising and implementing novel solutions to diverse tasks, ERA represents a significant step towards accelerating scientific progress.
 Keywords: Tree Search, Generative AI, Scorable Scientific Tasks, Empirical Software View details

 Mapping the ionosphere with millions of phones